 Some filler / putty was needed at smaller joints and ridges.
 Sand smooth and after that a grey base coat was airbrushed.

-The lower surfaces need also some filling at joints.
+The lower surfaces need also some filling at long joints.
 Remove the filler when dried with nail polish remover (the one without acetone) to retain any raised panellines.

-(1) the first kit was to be made in a 20 years celebration Armee de l'Air Mirage 2000N in a colourful scheme in 2008 with a SYHART decal sheet 72-064.
+(1) the first kit made in a 20 years celebration Armee de l'Air Mirage 2000N in a colourful scheme in 2008 with a SYHART decal sheet 72-064.

 The smaller included decal sheet is a correction.